ascheucher/certbot/README.md

 # certbot
 Dockerized [certbot][certbot].

+## Simplified Handling of Certificate creation and renewal

+As the call of the certbot script alone is a bit cumbersome, a little script was added to simplify the later described way to create and update certificates.
+But be aware, it's kind of a hack...

+Steps to do:

+1) create a config file `touch aws-env`

+    AWS_ACCESS_KEY_ID="...."
+    AWS_SECRET_ACCESS_KEY="...."
+    DOMAINS="sub.example.com,sub-2.example.com"
+    EMAIL="alert@otaya.cc"

+2) call `./docker-build.sh # uses the customized image`
+3) enter sometihing like `sudo echo blub`.
+The script needs the user's password to sudo...
+3) start the certification process with: `./star.mfg.otaya.letsencrypt.update.sh`

 ## Obtaining certificates

 The container will run certbot against all the domains provided with the environment variable `domains`.